What You Need to Know About Call of Duty: Warzone Season One

-Starting, December 16th at 2 pm EST, Call of Duty: Warzone will be integrated with Black Ops Cold War — marking the biggest update the battle royale has seen.
+Starting right now, Call of Duty: Warzone has been integrated with Black Ops Cold War — marking it the biggest update the battle royale has seen.
 There's a lot to expect from the update, like new weapons, a new map, and a slew of other additions.

 You might have some questions about how this will work since Cold War and Warzone is two very different experiences.
 Here, we'll run through what you need to know about the latest season of Warzone!